Azure-Samples/communication-services-dotnet-quickstarts/LobbyCallSupportSample/LobbyCallSupportSample/readme.md

 	- Add user id of the target call receiver `<ACS_GENERATED_ID_FOR_LOBBY_CALL_RECEIVER>`.
 	- Click on `Start Call` button to initiate the call.
 8. Expect Call Connected event in /callbacks as the server app answers incoming call from target call sender to target call receiver.
-9. Start a call from any Client Application (app used to make outbound calls) to `acsIdentityForLobbyCallReceiver`, call will be answered by the server app and automated voice will be played to lobby user with the text `You are currently in a lobby call, we will notify the admin that you are waiting.`
+9. Start a call from any Client Application (app used to make outbound calls) to `acsLobbyCallReceiver`, call will be answered by the server app and automated voice will be played to lobby user with the text `You are currently in a lobby call, we will notify the admin that you are waiting.`
 10. Once the play is completed, Target call will be notified with `A user is waiting in lobby, do you want to add the lobby user to your call?`.
-11. Once the Target call confirms from client application, Move `acsIdentityForLobbyCallReceiver` in the backend sample.
+11. Once the Target call confirms from client application, Move `acsLobbyCallReceiver` in the backend sample.
 12. If Target user says no, then no MOVE will be performed.
 13. Ensure MoveParticipantSucceeded event is received in `/callbacks` endpoint.
 14. Ensure the output in the logs shows the the additional lobby user in the target call.
 The number of participants in the target call are increased by adding the lobby user, then lobby call gets disconnected after the moving the lobby user(as lobby user is already moved into the target call).